User Guide

 - The list of apps that are not installed but are available on the microSD card.

 This view is the default view when you access the web interface.
-At the top of the Apps page you can use the Platform and Features filters to narrow the catalog dynamically without scrolling through every entry.
+At the top of the Apps page, the Catalog channel selector lets you switch quickly between the Stable and Beta catalogs.
+Below it, the Platform and Features filters let you narrow the catalog dynamically without scrolling through every entry.
+While the catalog is being fetched, the page shows a loading indicator.

 Each app shows the following information: